tyreer/flickrAPI/readme.md

 This is a JavaScript app created as a class assignment in Hack University's JavaScript Foundations class.

-The app makes two seperate calls to the Flickr API on click events.
+The app makes two separate calls to the Flickr API on click events.

 Initially a user can search for terms on Flickr.
 This will result in a list of file titles being displayed.